moehoshio/NekoLcServer/README.md

 }
 ```

-Diff entries may point to direct files (`coreDownloadUrl` / `resourceDownloadUrl`) or to JSON lists of URLs via `coreVersionPath` / `resourceVersionPath`; those paths resolve relative to the directory containing `updates.json` unless absolute or HTTP(S).
+Diff entries may point to direct files (`url`) or to JSON lists of URLs via `path`; those paths resolve relative to the directory containing `updates.json` unless absolute or HTTP(S).
+Each returned file always includes `downloadMeta` with `hashAlgorithm`, `suggestMultiThread`, `isCoreFile`, and `isAbsoluteUrl` populated.
+Use `fileName` to control the saved filename; defaults to the basename of the URL.

 ## Tests